 Darth Vader showed far more emotion when delivering his lines than he would in the sequels - he actually showed anger and rage when tearing through the Rebel ship and later showed amusement when Force choking an uppity Imperial during a meeting.

 The lightsaber battle in Star Wars Episode IV - A New Hope is quite stiff and awkward compared to the more dramatic and gymnastic swordfights in later installments.
 According to Mark Hamill, the original lightsaber props had motors to rotate the "blades," making them too heavy and dangerous for any impressive flynning.
 Also, Obi-Wan's lightsaber "flickers" in mid-battle, while most subsequent lightsabers do not.

-Vader's suit was dirtier in the first movie, the lenses were brown instead of black and the metal part on his chest was behind the two cloth strips instead of in front of them.
+Vader's suit was dirtier in the first movie and the metal part on his chest was behind the two cloth strips instead of in front of them.
 The eyepieces on his helmet were also tinted a very dark red before switching to solid black in Empire and beyond.

 In the original cuts of Episode IV conventional English script could be seen, most notably when there's a closeup of a control panel showing the Death Star's tractor beam power dropping to zero (the words POWER and TRACTOR BEAM are clearly visible).
 In Episodes V and VI more care is taken to use alien-looking script, and the remastered versions of Episode IV substitute the visible English with this same alien lettering.

 Obi-Wan refers to Vader as "Darth" during their fight rather than "Vader".
 Remember, this was before you-know-what was established, so at the time that actually was his name, not a title.

 In the original Friday the 13th (1980), Jason not only isn't the killer, he doesn't even appear save for a dream sequence.
 He doesn't get his trademark hockey mask until Part III.
 Also, in Part 2, he's considerably less physically imposing than subsequent movies.